Adam-Hensley/Monolith/index.md

 Roll **1d6** to determine your character’s starting Hit Protection (HP), which reflects their ability to avoid damage in combat.
 HP does not indicate a character’s health or fortitude; nor do they lose it for very long (see Healing).
 They grow more grizzled over their experiences.
 If an attack takes a PC’s HP exactly to 0, the player must roll on the scars table.

 ## Finishing Touches
-Roll on any additional tables for your background and see the finishing touches section on page 34 for optional traits.
+Roll on any additional tables for your background and see the finishing touches section for optional traits.
 The oldest player at the table will reference their background’s group debt.

 ## Starting Gear
 All PCs begin with: